 If you have a large source and a multi-CPU computer, chunking can be used to split the source for parallel processing.
 Since each chunk is processed in isolation, several chunks can be processed in parallel.
 This applies only if the source records are independent of each other at the chunk node level.
 Web services can be called in parallel using chunking, improving performance.

-When using chunking on an operation where the target is a database, note that the target data will first be written to numerous temporary files (one for each chunk).
-These files will then be combined to one target file, which will be sent to the database for insert/update.
+When using chunking on an operation where the target is a database, note that the target data is first written to numerous temporary files (one for each chunk).
+These files are then combined to one target file, which is sent to the database for insert/update.
 If you set the Jitterbit variable

-true when chunking is enabled, each chunk will instead be committed to the database as it becomes available.
-This can improve performance significantly as the database insert/updates will be performed in parallel.
+true when chunking is enabled, each chunk is instead committed to the database as it becomes available.
+This can improve performance significantly as the database insert/updates are performed in parallel.

 As chunking can invoke multi-threading, its use can affect the behavior of variables that are not shared between the threads.

 Global and project variables are segregated between the instances of chunking, and although the data is combined, changes to these variables are not.
 Only changes made to the initial thread are preserved at the end of the transformation.

 For example, if an operation — with chunking and multiple threads — has a transformation that changes a global variable, the global variable's value after the operation ends is that from the first thread.
 Any changes to the variable in other threads are independent and are discarded when the operation completes.

 These global variables are passed to the other threads by value rather than by reference, ensuring that any changes to the variables are not reflected in other threads or operations.
 This is similar to the